History of Suresnes: Drôle de guerre and German settlement

-On August 24–26, 1939, the government ordered the men to rejoin their regiments, in response to rising tensions.
+On August 24–26, 1939, the government ordered the men to rejoin their regiments amid rising tensions.
 On the 28th, the Suresnes municipality began preparations for the exodus of the town's children to the provinces, which began two days later, to the Sarthe, a place designated by the prefecture but against the advice of Henri Sellier, who protested on June 13, 1940, against “the anarchy and lack of common sense that characterized the evacuation of the children,” even though the town already had a colony in the Nièvre.
 While the majority of young Suresnois joined the Sarthe, a group from the outdoor school was sent to the Henri-Sellier colony in Hossegor.

 Before the outbreak of the war, the Ministry of the Interior had set up the so-called “passive defense” organization, the aim of which was to entrust volunteers with the services normally provided by the Police Headquarters, which would be mobilized by other issues and thus dispersed.
 This service works in coordination with the fire department.
-This includes organizing and monitoring shelters, encouraging people to go there, distributing protective equipment such as gas masks, taking care of darkening lights, calling for help in the event of a serious event, and helping with clearance in the event of destruction.
-Suresnes was then divided into twenty “îlots”, each headed by a civic guard, one of whom died during the first bombardment to hit the town.
+This includes organizing and monitoring shelters, encouraging people to go there, distributing protective equipment such as gas masks, operating darkening lights, calling for help in the event of a serious incident, and assisting with clearance after destruction.
+Suresnes was then divided into twenty "îlots", each headed by a civic guard, one of whom died during the first bombardment to hit the town.
 However, the guards had few resources and limited room for maneuvering during the Occupation, as the Germans were wary of them.
 At the Liberation, they organized police operations in conjunction with the FFI-FTP.

 In May 1940, the Germans invaded France, prompting numerous air alerts.
 On May 20, a bus bound for Normandy from Chimay passes through Suresnes, loaded with refugees.
 16 ambulances also took many wounded to the Foch hospital.
 The town council had flown the Belgian flag over the town hall, but “following the betrayal of King Leopold III” (who decided to surrender after the dazzling German breakthrough into Belgium), recounts Jean Becker, who is finishing René Sordes' book, the municipality lowered it to half-mast.

 On June 3, 28 bombs fell on Suresnes, the sirens going off ten minutes after the explosions.
 Two civilians and an island guard perished, and many houses were destroyed or damaged, including the town hall (doors, windows, and partitions were ripped out, and the glass roof over the central staircase was destroyed).
 This led to its temporary relocation to the Jules-Ferry school, where the unemployment, prisoner, and food services (ration cards) were particularly busy during the conflict.
 The marriage hall was moved to the Justice of the Peace auditorium.
 It wasn't until 1945 that the town hall returned to its original location.